 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
-The ASU includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in financial statements including the income tax effects of share-based payments, minimum statutory withholding requirements and forfeitures.
-The new guidance will require all income tax effects of awards to be recognized in the income statement when the awards vest or are settled.
-It will also allow an employer to repurchase more of an employee's shares than the current standard for tax withholding purposes without triggering liability accounting and to make a policy election to account for forfeitures as they occur.
-This ASU is effective for annual reporting periods beginning after December 15, 2016, and interim periods within those annual periods.
-Early adoption will be permitted in any interim or annual period, with any adjustments reflected as of the beginning of the fiscal year of adoption.
-In evaluation of the new standard, the Company will elect a policy at adoption of the standard to account for forfeitures as they occur.
-The Company has evaluated the standard and has determined the implementation will not have a material impact on the financial statements.
+This ASU included provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in financial statements including the income tax effects of share-based payments, minimum statutory withholding requirements and forfeitures.
+The new guidance required all income tax effects of awards to be recognized in the income statement when the awards vest or are settled.
+It also allows an employer to repurchase more of an employee's shares than the current standard for tax withholding purposes without triggering liability accounting and to make a policy election to account for forfeitures as they occur.
+The Company adopted the provisions of ASU 2016-09 on January 1, 2017.
+The Company has elected to account for forfeitures as they occur.
+The Company has applied this change using a modified retrospective method through a cumulative-effect adjustment of \$19,727 to accumulated deficit.
+Additionally, the Company recognized deferred tax assets of \$98,767 for the excess tax benefits that arose directly from tax deductions related to equity compensation greater than the amounts recognized for financial reporting and also recognized an increase of an equal amount in the valuation allowance against those deferred tax assets.
+The Company has adopted the additional provisions in the standard and has determined these provisions do not have a material impact on the financial statements.